Back to Blog

 This piece is for people in that silence.
 Not a roadmap out of it.
 Just some honest company while you're in it.

-What spousal grief actually feels like
+What losing a spouse actually feels like

 People talk about grief as if it's mainly sadness.
 It is sadness, but it's also a dozen other things that nobody warned you about.